-Medical alert systems are often seen as a safety net for people who may be at risk of falls.
-They can help individuals in need to get help when they might not otherwise have been able to do so by themselves, with the wearer only needing to press a button on their device when they’re feeling unsafe or unable to call for themselves.
+Medical alert systems are often seen as a safety net for people at risk of falls.
+They can help individuals in need get help when they might not otherwise have been able to do so by themselves, with the wearer only needing to press a button on their device when they’re feeling unsafe or unable to call for themselves.
 This article will explore what medical alert systems are, why you may need one, and how they work.

 What is a medical alert system?